Guy Kirkwood

-Guy Kirkwood is a British farmer and former Chief Evangelist at UiPath.
-With three decades of experience in consulting, outsourcing and automation, in 2021, he retired from tech and transitioned into agriculture in Devon.
+Guy Kirkwood is a British farmer and former Chief Evangelist of UiPath.
+With three decades of experience in consulting, outsourcing, and automation, he retired from technology in 2021 to focus on agriculture in Devon.

 Guy Kirkwood: The Power of the Network in Scaling a Startup